ewierschke/terraform-aws-secrets-manager-rotate-secret/README.md

 The function follows structure from the Secrets Manager Rotation template and expects four steps.
-The function expects the target EC2 instance to be reachable via SSM for run_command execution, and expects an executable script to exist within /usr/local/bin/rotate_smtp.sh that will be passed the secret arn so that instance adjustments can be made and rollback of failed rotations possible.
+The function expects the target EC2 instance to be reachable via SSM for run_command execution, and expects an executable script to exist within `/usr/local/bin/rotate_smtp.sh` that will accecpt the secret arn so that instance adjustments can be made and rollback of failed rotations possible.
 As secret values should try to remain masked and local to use, this approach seemed safest.

-Summary of the four steps in the function: createSecret - will create a new iam access key pair (deleting old after minor colission avoidance and validation) and calculate the SMTP password before storing in the secrets' AWSPENDING label/stage. setSecret - attempts to trigger the rotate_smtp.sh script which needs to query the provided secret arn for the AWSPENDING label/stage on the target ec2 instance id via SSM run_command and check for successful execution. testSecret - Once a sucessful setSecret completes, if set, will attempt to use the new IAM credentials to send a test email finishSecret - If all prior steps succeed, moves the AWSCURRENT label/stage onto the AWSPENDING label/stage in order for future builds/rotations to retrieve the proper value.
+Summary of the four steps in the function:
+- createSecret - will create a new iam access key pair (deleting old after minor colission avoidance and validation) and calculate the SMTP password before storing in the secrets' AWSPENDING label/stage.
+- setSecret - attempts to trigger the rotate_smtp.sh script which needs to query the provided secret arn for the AWSPENDING label/stage on the target ec2 instance id via SSM run_command and check for successful execution.
+- testSecret - Once a sucessful setSecret completes, if set, will attempt to use the new IAM credentials to send a test email
+- finishSecret - If all prior steps succeed, moves the AWSCURRENT label/stage onto the AWSPENDING label/stage in order for future builds/rotations to retrieve the proper value.

 It is assumed that the rotate_smtp.sh script will contain logic to ensure the running application